Extending Weinberg's EFT: effective scalar-tensor theories up to sixth order: Off-shell Six-Derivative Scalar-Tensor EFT

 \end{small} In the above list, the first fifteen terms do not involve derivatives of the scalar field $\phi$; terms sixteen through sixty-six contain both curvature tensors/scalars and $\phi$; and terms sixty-seven through eighty-nine are purely scalar.
 Upon integrating by parts to remove redundant contributions, forty independent terms remain.
 Keeping those consisting of the d’Alembertian of $\phi$ and with the minimal derivative order per field, yields the following set of forty terms: \allowdisplaybreaks \begin{small}

-\end{small} On constructing all six-derivative odd-parity terms independent before integration by parts, as outlined in Sec.~\ref{odd_onshell}, we obtain the following sixteen terms, with the coefficient functions $o_n(\phi)$ being general algebraic scalar functions of $(\phi)$. \allowdisplaybreaks \begin{small}
+\end{small} On constructing all six-derivative odd-parity terms independent before integration by parts, as outlined in Sec.~\ref{odd_onshell}, we obtain the following sixteen terms, with the coefficient functions $o_n(\phi)=\tilde o_n(\phi)/\Lambda^2$ where $\tilde o_n(\phi)$ are general algebraic scalar functions of $\phi$. \allowdisplaybreaks \begin{small}

 \end{small} After integrating by parts, nine independent terms remain.
 Requiring that the derivatives act with the lowest possible order on the scalar or tensor fields, we obtain the following set of terms: \allowdisplaybreaks \begin{small}